A new approach to the $SL_n$ spider: Mapping the spider to the spider of cobwebs

+A strand labeled $0$ must be assigned the empty set, which maps to an empty collection of cobweb strands.
+It can therefore be deleted.

-A strand that is labeled $n$ must be assigned the set $\{1,\dots,n\}$, and then mapped to an empty collection of parallel cobweb strands.
-All of our calculations will be compatible with the convention for strands labeled $n$.
+A strand labeled $n$ must be assigned the set $\{1,\dots,n\}$, which also maps to an empty collection of parallel cobweb strands.
+It can be deleted, leaving bivalent vertices that agree with the convention shown in Figure~\ref{fig:tag}.